minagawah/mikaboshi/README.md

 cargo doc
 ```

-however, you will probably get more from documentations bellow:
+However, you will probably learn more from the online documentations bellow.
+Each page provides general descriptions about what they are,
+and also provide some examples.
+You can also explore the actual codes for they contain a lot of _doc tests_.

 ### [八卦 (Bagua)](./docs/bagua.md)